- Chart

 Disclaimers:

-This information is for informational purposes only and should not be considered investment advice.
+This JSON output is for informational purposes only and does not constitute investment advice.
 Past performance is not indicative of future results.
-Investors should consult with a qualified financial advisor before making any investment decisions.
-Data points like market share and AUM are subject to change.
+Investors should consult with a qualified financial advisor before making investment decisions.
+Specific data points such as market share and precise historical performance require access to real-time financial terminals and may vary depending on the source and time of retrieval.

 AI Summarization is directionally correct and might not be accurate.